unmock/shortcut-startup-school-workshop/README.md

 $ yarn test
 ```

-Everything is skipped because they're not implemented yet: we'll do that!
+Everything is skipped because nothing's implemented yet: we'll do that!

 Note that running tests **should not require a GitHub access token**: they should use [Unmock](https://unmock.io).

+## Workshop agenda

+### 9.50 - 10.05

+1. Introduction to testing, CI/CD, and what we'll do

+### 10.05 - 10.30

+1. Forking the repository
+1. Getting the application to run locally

+### 10.30 - 10.40

+1. Logging into CircleCI
+1. Adding CircleCI to the project

+### 10.40 - 11.15

+1. Introduction to Unmock
+1. Writing tests for our application

+### 11.15 - 11.50

+1. Time for hacking away and asking questions
+1. Ideas:
+   - Add test reporter
+   - Add continuous deployment to Heroku